WarnerMichaelJ/Juggernaut-Game/README.md

 - Instructions for keys used to play the game beneath the game window
 - An opening screen with the Juggernaut and a start button
 - An animated, running Juggernaut
-- Brick walls as obstacles in the Juggernaut's way, with words above the walls that, when typed, allow the Juggernaut to break through the walls
+- Brick walls as obstacles in the Juggernaut's way, with words above the juggernaut that, when typed, allow the Juggernaut to break through the walls
 - A running count of the number of walls gotten through
 - A running clock at the top